PubNubDevelopers/App-Context-Exerciser/README.md

 ## Installing / Getting Started

 - Generate a new keyset
+- **Enable App Context on that keyset**, along with the user, channel, and membership events.
 - Launch the demo
 - Provide the Publish and Subscribe key to the app and click `save`
 - Some test channels and users will be generated for you